KatherineMichel/pinax-tutorial/what_is_pinax.md

 Pinax is an open-source ecosystem of reusable Django starter projects, apps, and themes for building websites.

+Pinax code can be found in the [Pinax GitHub organization](https://github.com/pinax) account, where Pinax development takes place.

+Pinax primarily consists of:
+* Django starter projects contained in the branches of the [Pinax Starter Projects](https://github.com/pinax/pinax-starter-projects) repo
+* [pinax-cli](https://github.com/pinax/pinax-cli), a command line interface that can be used to install these starter projects
+* Django apps that provide a variety of functionality
+* [pinax-templates](https://github.com/pinax/pinax-templates), a group of semantic templates made for use with Pinax

 ## Ways to Use Pinax

 Because Pinax is made with the open-source programming language Python and web development framework Django, Pinax is fully-customizable.